rvr66/develop/README.md

 If pip does not work, use pip3

+To start the program run:

+python <location of file ex.
+C:/Desktop/vaccine_finder.py>

 With Docker:

-$ docker pull madirajurv/develop:text_comparison
+$ docker pull

-$ docker run -d -p 5000:5000 madirajurv/develop:text_comparison